UK Tax Strategy

-- Investment in broader digital capabilities and drive efficiencies in creative production
+- Investment in broader digital capabilities to drive efficiencies and improve the client offering.

-- Investment in next generation technology platforms to enhance client experience and value
+- Customer excellence programme to drive commercial effectiveness including investment in next generation technology platforms to enhance client experience and value.

 The Group believes that the wellbeing of its employees and their active participation in two-way communication forums is fundamental to the success of the business.
 Regular meetings, conference calls and webcasts are held where Company strategy and operational matters are discussed.
 Training is provided according to structured training and development plans for employees at all levels.